FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = 4.9.7 Point Release =
 *Released: 10th August, 2015*

-* **(v.7)**  CHANGED:       How author query blocking works to be more reliable and stricter - only runs when users are not logged in, and it will DIE instead of redirect.
+* **(v.7)**  CHANGED:       How author query blocking works to be more reliable and stricter - only runs when visitors are not logged in, and it will DIE instead of redirect.

 = 4.9 Series =
 *Released: 7th July, 2015*